ocean2706/businessCore/README.md

 There are in the wild some informations about how data is to be represented for example microformats.org cover a large part of business objects

 ##Client database
-We recomend the use of sqlite for database structure
+We recomend the use of sqlite in order to allow  database struct generation.
+@todo a server emulation using ws server and application engine backend for sqlite in order to allow multiple acces to database in a db server like way